leo-prislin/DyingRabbit99/README.md

 ### Planned features
  - Option to make several helpful calculations with your locations.
 (E.G. How big is that village radius; etc.) (Things you could search on the minecraft wiki for to then type complex formulas into your calculator)
+ - Command to help you build circles/spheres.
  - Command to look up crafting recipes.
- - Command to look up the current location of other players.
-(With privacy settings)
  - Adding a language option and adding English as language.

 Note that all these planned features are not necessarily already in development.
 Usually you can assume that only features, you can find an open branch about, are currently in development.
 You are welcome to contribute to this project by implementing other features you find on this list.